 Fifth, CLINIC has adopted a principle of Catholic social teaching—subsidiarity—to guide its programmatic commitments.
 Subsidiarity leads CLINIC to respect the different roles and capacities of its local partner agencies and to encourage them to assume as much responsibility for newcomers as they can.
 This allows CLINIC to focus its limited resources on needs that local programs cannot meet.
 In this way, CLINIC seeks to leverage maximum legal representation for low-income newcomers.

-Sixth, the Catholic network safeguards the rights and promotes the dignity of all newcomers; it does not distinguish among prospective clients based on race, religion or ethnic background.
+Sixth, the CLINIC safeguards the rights and promotes the dignity of all newcomers.
+The network does not distinguish among prospective clients based on race, religion or ethnic background.

 How does Catholic Social Teaching fit into immigration?

 CLINIC reflects the church’s own tradition of exile, flight and migration.
 Catholic social teaching identifies the Holy Family, in their flight to Egypt, as the “archetype of every refugee family.”
 Jesus identified with newcomers (“I was a stranger and you welcomed me”), so that in the Catholic tradition, newcomers “image” God.
 It identifies the church itself as a “pilgrim” church.
 Catholic teaching views migration not as a divisive phenomenon, but as an occasion to build the human family.
 It recognizes a range of human rights for newcomers, based on their God-given dignity that extends far beyond those recognized by individual nations or international bodies.
 Finally, it teaches that civil authority draws its legitimacy from protecting and defending human rights and the “common good of the entire human family.”
 In this context, service to newcomers constitutes an obligation to persons of faith, not an option.